The Mount Sinai Hospital Ranked Among Top in the Nation by U.S. News & World Report; Department of Geriatrics Claims No. 1 Spot in Specialty Rankings

 The Mount Sinai Hospital, the flagship hospital of Mount Sinai Health System, was listed among the nation’s top hospitals for care excellence in U.S. News and World Report, marking the fifth straight year the hospital has been listed among the top 20 in the country while landing on the distinctive “Honor Roll” list.

-In this year’s report, Mount Sinai’s Brookdale Department of Geriatrics and Palliative Medicine earned the No. 1 spot in the nation in geriatrics and among the nation’s elite hospitals in five specialties: Cardiology/Heart Surgery (No. 6); Gastroenterology/GI Surgery (No. 9); Diabetes/Endocrinology (No. 11); Nephrology (No. 12); and Neurology/Neurosurgery (No. 12).
+In this year’s report, Mount Sinai’s Department of Geriatrics earned the No. 1 spot in the nation in geriatrics and The Mount Sinai Hospital was ranked among the nation’s elite hospitals in five specialties: Cardiology/Heart Surgery (No. 6); Gastroenterology/GI Surgery (No. 9); Diabetes/Endocrinology (No. 11); Nephrology (No. 12); and Neurology/Neurosurgery (No. 12).
 New York Eye and Ear Infirmary of Mount Sinai, America’s oldest specialty hospital—celebrating its 200th anniversary this year and one of the world’s leading facilities for the treatment of diseases of the eyes, ears, nose, and throat — was nationally ranked in Ophthalmology at No. 11.

 “These rankings are a testament to the extraordinary dedication to science and innovation and the highest-level patient care and safety that defines The Mount Sinai Hospital.
 I could not be prouder of our compassionate team of physicians, nurses, and support staff who have shined brilliantly during this pandemic as it relentlessly tests our strength and resilience.
 They have worked tirelessly to ensure the safety of every patient at every step of their journey to greater health,” said Kenneth L. Davis, President and Chief Executive Officer, Mount Sinai Health System.